NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Find concepts by search term (using type=AND)

-Run the gradle command in the terminal to get concepts matching a search term within a specified terminology and a search type of "AND".
+Run the gradle command in the terminal to find concepts matching a search term within a specified terminology and a search type of "AND".
 This example uses paging to get only the first 5 results.

 `./gradlew test --tests gov.nih.nci.evs.api.SearchEndpointApiTest.searchByTypeANDTest`